-The mission of the Ed.D. in Adult and Higher Education (AHE) is to provide advanced professional study for leadership roles through practice and research in adult and higher education.
+The mission of the Ed.D. program in Adult and Higher Education (AHE) is to provide advanced professional study for leadership roles through practice and research in adult and higher education.

 The doctorate in Adult and Higher Education prepares a person to take positions in three broad leadership areas: middle management or top level administrative posts directing educational programs for adults; teaching positions within higher education institutions; and occasionally as a researcher or evaluation specialist.

 Administrative positions have been the major goal of most students.
 These positions are found in a wide variety of settings, such as: deans and directors of extension within community colleges and universities; directors of staff development or training in business or industrial settings; and directors of continuing professional education (i.e. law, medicine, nursing).